wi1k1n/qavm/README.md

 * PluginUID and SoftwareID are used all over the place separately or concatenated, and this creates kind of a mess.
 Should be a centralized place of hanlding such IDs

-* Somehow avoid the deadlock, when switching to another software is saved in preferences, but the plugin crashes
+* (Bug) Somehow avoid the deadlock, when switching to another software is saved in preferences, but the plugin crashes

 * Improve performance of creating tiles
 	* More caching